 The two-chamber oxygenator with minimal prime volume and low flow resistance is manufactured and ready for testing with whole blood.
 First concepts of a possible fetal dialyzer for the liquid filled chamber are defined and prototyped.

 A compact hybrid unobtrusive monitoring device for fetal function measurements that allows for simultaneous Diffudse Corrolation Spectroscopy (DCS) and Time Domain Near Infrared Spectroscopy (TD-NIRS) measurements was built and tested.

-In addition to the substantial activities mentioned above, actions were taken for dissemination of results to stakeholders and promotion of further uptake of results, the creation of a development and exploitation plan.The project has been managed regarding implementation, financial aspects, monitoring, meetings, and reporting.
-In the first year of the project, we actively worked to begin forming connections to parents and advocates to form an Advocate Advisory Board (AAB) and to broaden our networks.
-We also managed to obtain extra funding for valorization of the project’s outcome and defined “WP9” for continuing this activity as additional part of the PLS project.
+In addition to the substantial activities mentioned above, all necessary actions were taken for dissemination of results to stakeholders and promotion of further uptake of results, the creation of a development and exploitation plan and the project has been managed regarding implementation, financial aspects, monitoring, meetings, and reporting.
+In the second year of the project, we actively involved Advocate Advisory Board (AAB) and the Scientific Advisory Board.